vosen/ZLUDA/README.md

 ## For developers

 If you are curious about ZLUDA's architecture, you can read a broad overview in [ARCHITECTURE.md](ARCHITECTURE.md).
+If you want to debug ZLUDA check the "Debugging" section in [TROUBLESHOOTING.md](TROUBLESHOOTING.md#debugging).

 ## License